An unknown malware

 In most cases I didn't receive even a basic reply.
 It made me wonder whether they're just using fake job postings to collect as much information for free as possible.

 Hiding a process's network activity from other applications.
 Hide connections belonging to a specific browser or VPN process.
 This is a unique C/C++ user‑mode (UM) / (KM) Windows kernel‑driver implementation.
 This allows you to limit which user processes may request network connections.
 The kernel‑level equivalent of netstat -ano.
 It even works in a manually mapped driver.
 This isn't about hiding from the user — it's about hiding from malware.
 Even malware running with only standard user privileges can map internal network addresses and the processes that connect to them.
-And since the kernel‑level attack surface has been neglected for years — or even decades — the most severe ransomware attacks can still succeed.
-And now, with that same capability, it is also possible to hide the network activity of a RAT‑type malware threat.
-This feature lets you instantly view all user‑mode processes that are making network connection requests at the NSI layer.
+And since the kernel‑level attack surface has been overlooked for years, the most severe ransomware attacks can still succeed.
+And now, with that same capability, it is also possible to hide the network activity of a RAT‑type malware including C2-communication.

-Isn't it strange that something like this still slips past of these products, and yet the testers keep handing out perfect scores in every single test.
+Isn't it strange that something like this still slips past of these endpoint security products, and yet the testers keep handing out perfect scores in every single test.

 The source code of the UNKNOWN‑123 project